voldsman/mockboard/README.md

 > Build: `npm run build` (outputs to Spring Boot resources - see [vite.config.js](src/main/frontend/vite.config.js))
 >
 > Run the app or follow the [Hosting Guide](#-hosting).

-### Web version (mockboard.dev) - Coming soon
-A hosted version with hard limits and rate limiting.
-I'll be running it on a cheap server and have no desire to invest in infrastructure.

-Main use case: you come in, create endpoints, test what you need, and leave.
-Hence, the idea of deleting saved data at 3 AM UTC.
-A simple tool that might come in handy when needed, and you'll know where to find it.

 ---
 ## 🤝 Contributing
 Contributions are welcome, but please understand this is a **personal project** built to solve specific problems.
 It's not a product roadmap or feature request queue.